paines/scmfmt/Readme.md

 # scmfmt
-  - A simple sexp pretty printter which works on stdin / stdout
+  - A simple sexp pretty printer or chicken scheme code formatter which works on stdin / stdout.

 # Installation